 On the setup screen, name your form and scroll down to the bottom of the templates screen where it says Additional Templates.

-Click on the template and WPForms will automatically create a maintenance request form for you.
+Click on Use Template for the template you want to use and WPForms will automatically create a maintenance request form for you.

 Step 2: Customize Your Maintenance Request Form